 Endowed by the Family and Friends of Margaret Baker Graham

 During her career in higher education, Dr. Marty Graham (Iowa State University) worked diligently to support the advancement of graduate students, particularly female, non-traditional students.
 Because of her dedication to these students and her understanding of the economic difficulties all graduate students face, her family and friends have endowed the Margaret (Marty) Baker Graham Research Grant.
 This award will assist doctoral students engaged in research within the discipline of business communication.
-Distributed through the C. R. Anderson Foundation, the $500 award will be presented at the Annual International Conference of the Association for Business Communication.
+Distributed through the Business Communication Research Foundation, the $500 award will be presented at the Annual International Conference of the Association for Business Communication.

 Any student engaged in collecting data and writing a dissertation in the business communication discipline will be eligible for this award.
 Preference will be given to those individuals who demonstrate a need for financial support during the late stages of their doctoral programs.

 Applicants must be enrolled in a doctoral program pursuing a degree within a business communication related discipline.

 The committee encourages self nominations, nominations by supervising professors, and/or members of the Association for Business Communication.
 Students who wish to apply should submit an application to the Graduate Studies Committee chair and the ABC Executive Director by visiting here where you will upload the following:

 - Letter of application indicating need for research funds